GithakaMbui/100DaysOfCode/Day1/README.md

 # Day 1
-I'm relearning CSS fundamentals.
+I'm learning/relearning markdown fundamentals.

-I have learning about CSS Cascanding and Inheritance.

-### I learnt the following:
-- [x] Cascading means that because more than one stylesheet could apply to a particular piece of html, there has to be a known wayof determining which specific stylesheet applies to which particular piece of html.

-### I'm learning Markdown too:
+### To cover:
-- [x] writin headings
+1. writin headings
-- [x] writing lists, both ordered and unordered
+2.  writing lists, both ordered and unordered
+3.  writing table of contents
+4.  bolding and italizing text
+5.  writing task lists

+### So what is Markdown?
+markdown
+: it's a lightweight markup language with a plain tet formating syntax.

+### What is it used for?

+- writing ReadMe files for Github repositories
+- blogposts
+- used in many static site generators such as gatsby

+### Some things you can format:
+- [x] headings
+- [x] lists
+- [x] emphasis
+- [ ] links
+- [x] headings
-- [ ] writing table of vontents
+- [ ] blocks of code
+- [x] blockquotes
+- [x] images
+- [ ] horizontal rules